EEN421/EEN421.github.io/_posts/Which-Devices-Are-Internet-Facing?.md

 ...
 ```

-We include Microsoft’s opinion—but we don’t rely on it.

-Think of this as the friend who shows up late to the party, but still gets included in the group photo.
+While we do include Microsoft’s opinion via ```IsInternetFacing```  —we don’t rely on it.
+This is the last source to take into consideration in our logic.
+Taken together with whether it has a public IP and if any ports are listening, we can make a more informed decision than relying on ```IsInternetFacing``` alone.

 <br/><br/><br/><br/>